-Budgeted cost: £10,900
+Budgeted cost: £7,500

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments.
 Training for staff to ensure assessments are interpreted and administered correctly.
 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction.
 Education Endowment Foundation EEF Teaching Assistant Interventions 1, 2 Developing reading fluency across the school through CPD.
 Reading fluency provides a bridge between word recognition and comprehension.
-Education Endowment Foundation EEF Reading Comprehension Strategies 1, 2 Staff CPD to revisit Talk4Learning strategies and activities.
-Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Education Endowment Foundation EEF Oral Language Interventions 1, 3, 5 Improve the quality of social and emotional (SEL) learning.
+Education Endowment Foundation EEF Reading Comprehension Strategies 1, 2 Improve the quality of social and emotional (SEL) learning.
 SEL approaches will be embedded into routine educational practices and supported by professional development and training for staff.
 There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): Education Endowment Foundation EEF Social and Emotional Learning 3